10 YouTube Channels to Watch if You’re Interested in Film

 Folding Ideas

 I love Dan Olsen.
-He talks about a variety of topics, but mostly movies.
+He talks about a variety of topics, and his latest work has been on debunking cryptocurrency and the metaverse.
+However, he went to film school, and a lot of his past work is about movies.
 He examines movies in an interesting way and usually goes way in depth.
 His videos tend to talk about why movies failed, which is always fun.
 My favorite series of his is his Lukewarm Defense of Fifty Shades of Grey, but he has a lot of smaller videos, like this one about basic cuts, to help you learn about filmmaking.

 Lindsay Ellis

-Lindsay Ellis is great, and her deep dives into films and their history are always well-done.
+Lindsay Ellis is great, and her deep dives into films and their history are always well done.
 Some of my favorite videos of hers are her examination of The Hobbit movies, which are both fun and depressing.
-They’re definitely worth watching if you want to make movies though.
-If you’re looking to get started with film studies, she has this great series where she explains it using the Transformers movies.
+They’re definitely worth watching if you want to make movies, though.
+If you’re looking to get started with film studies, she has this great series in which she explains it using the Transformers movies.

 Maggie Mae Fish